Trading strategies

 Risks and challenges of options trading

-Trading options is based on backing an asset to move in a particular direction, and within a specific timescale.
+Trading options involves speculating on an asset to move in a particular direction within a specific timeframe.

 There is also a risk of external factors affecting an option’s value, including volatility, which will affect both long and short options.
 Higher volatility increases the value of long call and put options, as it raises the likelihood of substantial price movements, making these options more valuable due to their greater potential for profitability.